 HTTPS, or Hypertext Transfer Protocol Secure, encrypts communications between your website’s server and the consumer’s web browser.
-This is to ensure the information sent between the server and browser cannot be intercepted or spied on.
+This ensures the information sent between the server and browser cannot be intercepted or spied on.

-HTTPS essentially provides encryption on your multifamily website so that no one can see what is going on; it also provides authentication for your site.
+HTTPS essentially provides encryption on your multifamily website so that no one can see what is happening; it also provides authentication for your site.

 This comes on the heels of increasing indications that the general public is being snooped by hackers, governments, corporate spies, and other ne’er-do-wells.
-Companies like Google generate their revenue from platforms that are built upon user trust, and such sketchy invasions of online privacy hurt Google’s business model.
+Companies like Google generate revenue from platforms built upon user trust, and such sketchy invasions of online privacy hurt Google’s business model.

 By giving a potential apartment SEO bonus to encrypted multifamily websites, Google is making this often optional practice into one that makes business sense for everyone, even if you’re not taking credit cards, passwords, or other sensitive data.